Josefinekihlstrom/LauraDay/TESTING.md

     - Artwork - Click on it to see that it links to the 'Artwork' page.
 - Click on the Blog button..:
     - *(If logged in as superuser)* .. to see that the dropdown works and displays the following content:
-        - Blog Posts - Click on the Blog Posts to see that it links to the Blog page displaying all blog posts.
+        - Blog Posts - Click on it to see that it links to the Blog page displaying all blog posts.
-        - Add Post - Click on the Add Post to see that it links to the 'Add Post' page.
+        - Add Post - Click on it to see that it links to the 'Add Post' page.
     - *(If not logged in)* .. to see that it links to the Blog page displaying all blog posts.
     - *(If logged in as regular user)* .. to see that it links to the Blog page displaying all blog posts.
 - Click on the Search icon to see that the dropdown works displaying the search input and search button.